Shawan Jabarin: Travel ban

+2009 Netherlands trip

 The Dutch government asked Israel in 2009 to lift the travel ban on Jabarin so that he could travel to the Netherlands to accept the Dutch Geuzenpenning Award for human rights defenders.
 On February 12, 2009, the Israeli Supreme Court rejected Jabarin's petition to leave the country to participate in the awards ceremony.
 When the Court took on the case for a third time in March 2009, holding two hearings on March 5 and 9 and issuing a judgment against Jabarin on March 10, it said it had twice before sought “a creative solution” that would allow Jabarin a degree of freedom of movement, but concluded: “We found that the material pointing to the petitioner’s involvement in the activity of terrorist entities is concrete and reliable material.
 We also found that additional negative material concerning the petitioner has been added even after his previous petition was rejected.”

 While upholding the travel ban, the Court underscored that it was not meant as a “punishment” for illegal activity but as a security measure.
 The spokeswoman for the Court, Ayelet Filo, said that it had “real evidence” that Jabarin was “involved with terror groups.”
 The two hearings were conducted in part with only the three judges, the State Attorney, and members of the Israeli General Security Services (GSS) present.
-Front Line Defenders expressed concern about the travel ban, noting that Jabarin had been allowed to leave the West Bank eight times between 1999 and February 2006, before becoming General Director of Al-Haq.
+Irish human rights organization Front Line Defenders expressed concern about the travel ban, noting that Jabarin had been allowed to leave the West Bank eight times between 1999 and February 2006, before becoming General Director of Al-Haq.

-In March 2009, HRW issued a press release opposing the travel ban, in response to which the Vice Chair of HRW, film producer Sid Sheinberg, protested HRW's failure to mention in the press release the Israeli Supreme Court's judgments against Jabarin.
-In a March 17, 2009, email to HRW officials, Sheinberg wrote that the press release was “misleading by important omission and therefore radically inaccurate.”
+In March 2009, HRW issued a press release opposing the travel ban, in response to which the Vice Chair of HRW, film producer Sid Sheinberg, protested HRW not mentioning in the press release the Israeli Supreme Court's judgments against Jabarin.
+In a March 17, 2009, email to HRW officials, Sheinberg wrote that the press release was "misleading by important omission and therefore radically inaccurate."

+2010 Cairo trip

 On March 28, 2010, Israeli forces prevented Jabarin from leaving the Palestinian territories.
 He had planned to travel to Cairo for a human-rights meeting at the Cairo Centre for Human Rights.
 He was held at the Allenby Bridge for two hours before being told that he could not leave the territories.

+2010 Ireland trip

 He was not permitted to travel to Ireland in November 2010 to collect his award from the Irish Centre or Human Rights.

+2011 Denmark, New York, and Brussels trip

-On 28 November 2011, Israeli authorities prevented Jabarin from crossing the Allenby/King Hussein Bridge into Jordan.
+On November 28, 2011, Israeli authorities prevented Jabarin from crossing the Allenby/King Hussein Bridge into Jordan.
 Jabarin had been planning to go to Denmark to accept a human-rights prize from the PL Foundation, to New York to attend a Human Rights Watch board meeting, and to Brussels to participate in the EU-NGO Forum on Human Rights.
-Sarah Leah Whitson, the Middle East director for Human Rights Watch, criticized the upholding of the travel ban, praising Jabarin for his “courageous work.”
+Sarah Leah Whitson, the Middle East director for Human Rights Watch, criticized the upholding of the travel ban, praising Jabarin for his "courageous work."